Washington's Has Established Itself as a Destination Venue for Artists

-Backstage at Washington’s at the Murder by Death concert Friday night, gritty Iowa singer-songwriter and opener William Elliott Whitmore praised the new Fort Collins theater that launched in February.
+Backstage at Washington’s before the Murder by Death concert Friday night, gritty Iowa singer-songwriter and opener William Elliott Whitmore praised the new Fort Collins theater that launched in February.

 “It’s like whoever built this place sat down with bands and asked what they’d want in a dream venue,” Whitmore said.